H4voc128/H4voc128.github.io/week1.md

 ---
 layout: post
 title: Week 1
-by: Michael Adeleke
+by: Elijah McClary
 ---

-During the first week, I met with Dr. Crawford and my mentors to discuss the project that I will be working on and gained an understanding of what Dr. Crawford will be looking for.
-Dr. Crawford also explained to me what, "Physiological Computing Education", is along with the differences between EEG and EMG.
+During the first week, I met with my grad mentor, Ms. Tasmeen, and the rest of my team.
+This week consisted of workshops and team building exercises to prime us for the week ahead.
+These included spaghetti arcitecture, lab tours, and crash courses on the topics of python fundamentals, github, NumPy, and "Pandas" (whatever that's supposed to stand for).

 [Back](./)